Littledinobigegg/JEP/README.md

-This is just a github so I can look back at older versions, thank you Lady Misticus and everyone else involved with KEP and JEP for this base
+This is just a github so I can look back at older versions, this is also not the offical git, the link to that is https://github.com/PlagueVonKarma/jep-hack this is a base for me to work on Johto decomp work, please feel free to use anything in here with proper credit to the respective creators.
+Thank you Lady Misticus and everyone else involved with KEP and JEP for this base

 Johto Expansion Pak